What kinds of antihistamines should be used to treat allergies?

 Antihistamines (sedating or non-sedating) DO NOT prevent or treat severe allergic reactions (anaphylaxis), which involves the following signs and symptoms: difficult or noisy breathing, swelling of tongue, swelling or tightness in throat, wheeze or persistent cough, difficulty talking or hoarse voice, persistent dizziness or collapse and pale and floppy (young children).

-Anaphylaxis must be treated promptly with adrenaline (epinephrine) using an adrenaline injector, such as an EpiPen® or Anapen®, following instructions on the ASCIA Action Plan for Anaphylaxis.
+Anaphylaxis must be treated promptly with adrenaline (epinephrine) using an adrenaline device, such as an EpiPen® or Anapen®, following instructions on the ASCIA Action Plan for Anaphylaxis.

 Age recommendations for type of antihistamine